stallionexpress/api-sdk-php/README.md

 #### Files

-When a shipment has been successfully registered with a carrier, a label and optionally a print code will be available for the shipment.
+When a shipment has been successfully registered with a carrier, a shipping label will be available for the shipment.
+In some cases the shipping label is accompanied by one of more additional files. (eg when creating a PostNL shipment we also return a print code, that can be used to print a label on a pick-up/drop-off location in case customer has no printer).
 These files can be requested from a shipment.

 #### Carriers